 It’s also possible to get a rental car or a rental bicycle!
-We think it’s not really necessary as the public transport was quite easy and fast.
+I personally think it’s not really necessary as the public transport was quite easy and fast.

 How to get to the Chureito Pagoda from Lake Kawaguchiko

-We also decided to go to Chureito Pagoda from Lake Kawaguchiko.
+My boyfriend and I also decided to visit the beautiful Chureito Pagoda from Lake Kawaguchiko.
 Unfortunately the bus lines we had tickets for didn’t go there.
-Therefore we decided to take the train from Kawaguchiko station to Shimoyoshida station, which takes approximately ten minutes and cost 3 euros per ticket.
+Therefore we took the train from Kawaguchiko station to Shimoyoshida station, which takes approximately ten minutes and cost 3 euros per ticket.
 From there it is really easy to walk to the Chureito Pagoda.
 There are indications on the road that guide you to the pagoda.